Willie Darden: Crime and trial

 On September 8, 1973, at a time police estimated to be between 6:00 and 6:30 p.m., there was a robbery of a Carl's Furniture Store, located in Lakeland, Florida.
-During the robbery, James Carl Turman and his 16-year-old neighbor Phillip Arnold were shot.
+During the robbery, 54-year-old James Carl Turman and his 16-year-old neighbor Phillip Arnold were shot.
 Arnold survived the shooting, but Turman died.
 The robber also attempted to rape Turman's wife prior to shooting and murdering Turman.

 Darden was arrested later that day for a traffic violation.
 While he was in jail for the traffic violation, investigators tied Darden to the murder of Turman as well as a string of similar robberies and assaults in the area.
 Subsequently, Darden was charged with murder and robbery.

 Darden, who was black, had an all-white jury at his trial, which took place in January 1974.
 The state had intentionally excluded black people from serving on the jury, a practice that was later declared unconstitutional in 1986, and a U.S. Supreme Court Justice, Harry Blackmun, would later declare that the jury selection in Darden's case was improper and violated his constitutional rights.
-Additionally, according to trial records, the prosecutor in Darden's trial, C. Ray McDaniel, made racially charged remarks, including repeatedly calling Darden an "animal" that needed to be "chained up" and expressing a desire to see Darden "sitting here with no face, blown away by a shotgun."
+Additionally, according to trial records, the prosecutor in Darden's trial, C. Ray McDaniel, made racially charged remarks, including quoting the defense counsel in calling Darden an "animal" that needed to be "chained up" and expressing a desire to see Darden "sitting here with no face, blown away by a shotgun."

 Three witnesses to Turman's murder — Turman's wife, Phillip Arnold, and another neighbor — all identified Darden as the murderer.
 None of them were ever asked to identify Darden in a police lineup, but they identified him in court, although Turman's wife had difficulty identifying Darden and Phillip Arnold described the killer as being larger than Darden was.
 Darden's lawyers did not challenge the eyewitnesses at the trial.
 A woman named Christine Bass claimed that Darden had been at her house during the time that the murder was committed, from 4:00 to 5:30 p.m., saying that Darden had needed to use her phone to call for help.
 Darden's defense attorneys never called her to testify.
 Additionally, years after the trial, the victim's minister gave an affidavit claiming that he was called to the crime scene and arrived at 5:55 p.m., which meant that the crime would have happened prior to the time that the police said it had.
 Both the victim's minister and Bass gave affidavits that would have helped Darden with constructing his alibi.

 Nevertheless, on January 23, 1974, Willie Darden was convicted of the murder and robbery of James Carl Turman.
 The jury recommended the death penalty, and he was sentenced to death.
 He was received on death row at the Florida State Prison on January 29, 1974.